owaits/ScreenMonkey.Help/reference/clipTypes/AudioClip.md

 ### Edit/Cue
 The edit/cue dialog allows you to set In and Out points for the media so that the clip only plays a portion of the original file.
 There is also a volume adjustment which can be used to reduce the audio level if necessary.

-*Note:* In and Out point cues are only supported when using the ffdshow audio decoder.
+*Note:* In and Out point cues are only supported when using the ffdshow or LAV audio decoder.

 ![](../../images/clip-audio-editcue.png)